 Exhaustion finally gets the better of him and still smiling he dozes off again, lulled to sleep by the slight vibrations of the plane…

 There’s a voicemail on her cell waiting when Taïga returns after prom.

-Unknown number… Her first impulse is to erase the call but she is too curious.
+Her first impulse is to erase the call but she is too curious.
 Hesitantly she puts the cell to her ear and a second later her blood rushes to her cheeks and her heart starts to race as a husky voice envelopes her like velvet.
 Derek.
 She listens to the short message again and again, letting it fill her with happiness.

-Happily she sets her iPod to ring early so she’ll have time to go for a ride before leaving APYR for good the next day, and then pushes the cell under her pillow so she can feel it vibrate if there would be another message from Derek.
+Happily she sets her cell to ring early so she’ll have time to go for a ride before leaving APYR for good the next day.
+Then she pushes it under her pillow so she could feel it vibrate if Derek sends her another message.

 She knows it’s completely selfish of her, but after the first impulse to cry out the news, she now wants to keep it to herself, just a little longer…

 Her thoughts are bouncing around her head, but finally she falls asleep with a hand on her cell under the pillow and a faint smile on her lips, listening to the message over and over…

 ‘Taïga… Wake up, Taïga.’
-Chuck gently touches her shoulder, ‘There’s been an accident…’
+Chuck gently touches her shoulder and she stirs, raising on one arm.